MrRdm/micro-virtualhosts/README.md

   * - [ ] Configuring virualhost
     * - [x] Virtualhost Information configuring interface
     * - [ ] Applying changes to the Database
-  * - [ ] Generating or integrating conf file
+  * - [ ] Generating and integrating conf file
   * - [ ] Restarting web service

 ## Installation :

+See Howto

-See Howto ; Clone and drop the project master file into the root of your web server ; Start your SQL server aswell
+Clone and drop the project master file into the root of your web server

+Start your SQL server and import the database located in :    /micro-virtualhosts/app/database/virtualhosts.sql

 ## Contributors :

 [Constantin Pavlovic](https://github.com/MrRdm/)

 >TODO 2